dbaranchuk/learning-to-route/README.md

 It learns a mapping for vertices in an HNSW graph so as to improve nearest neighbor search and avoid local optima.
 ![img](https://github.com/dbaranchuk/learning-to-route-for-ann/raw/master/images/toy_task.png)

-# What do i need to run it?
+# What do I need to run it?
 * A machine with some CPU (preferably 8+) and a GPU
   * Running with no GPU or less than 4 CPU cores may cause premature senility;
 * Some popular Linux x64 distribution